PotLock/nadabot-app/README.md

 │   ├── store
 │   └── ui
 │
+│
+│
+│
+│
-├── [ features ] # <- Business logic units broken down into use case categories.
+├── [ modules ] <--- # Business logic units broken down into categories.
-│   │            #    Simply put, this is a collection of directories that contain code │   │            #    implementing specific groups of app's functionalities and are named after them.
+│   │                # Simply put, this is a collection of directories that contain code implementing specific │   │                # groups of app use cases and are named after functionalities they provide.
 │   │
 │   ├── auth
+│   │
+│   ├── [ core ] <--- # Follows the same structure as any other module, but contains business logic,
+│   │   │             # that is shared between all or some of the other modules │   │   │
+│   │   └── [ hooks ] <--- # Feature-specific React hooks
+│   │
 │   ├── groups
 │   └── stamps
 │
-├── [ hooks ] # <- Contains various React hooks that haven't been yet ( but expected to be in the future )
-│             #    relocated and spread across /common and /features according to the purposes they serve.
 │
+│
+│
+│
-├── [ pages ] # <- Follows Nextjs Pages routing conventions ( see link 2. ),
+└── [ pages ] <--- # App's entry point.
+Follows Nextjs App routing specification ( see link 2. ),
-│             #    with additional Private Folders following Nextjs App routing conventions ( see link 3. ),
+                   # with additional Private Folders following Nextjs App routing conventions ( see link 3. ),
-│             #    that facilitate layout code-splitting and further migration to App Router ( see link 4. ) │
+                   # that facilitate layout code-splitting and further migration to App Router ( see link 4. )
-└── [ public ] # <- Static files handled by web server

 ```

 ### Links